Confused about your exam or college applications?

 Quantitative Ability and Data Interpretation:

 This section was found rather tougher than the other sections.
-The section had basic arithmetic questions such as those pertaining to percentage, ratio, number system, time & distance, time & work and linear equations.
+The section had basic arithmetic questions such as those pertaining to a percentage, ratio, number system, time & distance, time & work, and linear equations.
 There were some questions from modern mathematics (probability, permutation & combination, progressions, trigonometry), geometry and mensuration.
-There were about three to four questions on data interpretation which were time consuming.
+There were about three to four questions on data interpretation which were time-consuming.
 Around 20-22 attempts in around 50-55 minutes, with 85-90% accuracy, would be considered good.

 The following were the topics of questions:

 Area No of Qs.

 - Modern Math 4 Data Interpretation 3

 This section was on the easier side.
 This section had a large number of Arrangements and Group & Conditionalities questions.
 The section too had single questions only and no set-based ones.
 The single question on Visual Reasoning was found to be difficult by most students.

 About 3-4 questions on Arrangements and Groups & Conditionalities were time consuming due to loads of data provided in the question.
 There were questions on verbal reasoning including one each on Fact-based inference, Statement/Implication and Statement/Conclusion type.